Schema (genetic algorithms): Description

 For example, consider binary strings of length 6.
 The schema 1**0*1 describes the set of all words of length 6 with 1's at the first and sixth positions and a 0 at the fourth position.
 The * is a wildcard symbol, which means that positions 2, 3 and 5 can have a value of either 1 or 0.
 The order of a schema is defined as the number of fixed positions in the template, while the defining length $\delta(H)$ is the distance between the first and last specific positions.
 The order of 1**0*1 is 3 and its defining length is 5.
 The fitness of a schema is the average fitness of all strings matching the schema.
-The fitness of a string is a measure of the value of the encoded problem solution, as computed by a problem-specific evaluation function.
+The fitness of a string is the numerical score that tells how good the solution it represents is, calculated using a rule designed for the specific problem.

 Length

 The length of a schema $H$, called $N(H)$, is defined as the total number of nodes in the schema. $N(H)$ is also equal to the number of nodes in the programs matching $H$.